|

 It's actually quite simple:

-GDP growth rate equals Money growth rate minus the Money Demand Ratio (MDR) growth rate |
+Money Demand Ratio (MDR) growth rate

 The key role of the MDR -- The MDR -- the ratio of Money stock to GDP -- is a "structural" stock/flow ratio similar to the familiar inventory/sales ratio.
 A change in the MDR growth rate has the opposite effect of a change in the money growth rate.
 The more money is "withdrawn from circulation" in depositors' checkable-deposit "inventories," the more new money is needed to finance any particular rate of economic growth.
 Conversely, computer efficiencies that reduce the needed money-inventory also reduce the needed amount of new money.